-Public park and playground, public recreational facility, and community building means any public location managed by the city for use by the residents.
+Public parks and playgrounds, public recreational facilities, and community buildings means any public location managed by the city for use by the residents.

 Public right-of-way means any part of a right-of-way, not privately owned or controlled, which the city or other governmental agency is responsible for maintaining.